DEITY0777/gitops-voting-app/README.md

 # K8s Kind Voting App

-A comprehensive guide for setting up a Kubernetes cluster using Kind on an AWS EC2 instance, installing and configuring Argo CD, and deploying application using Argo CD.
+A complete step-wise guide for setting up a Kubernetes cluster using Kind on an AWS EC2 instance, installing and configuring Argo CD, and deploying auto-scalable(HPA) application using Argo CD.

 * A front-end web app in [Python](/vote) which lets you vote between two options